MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/How-To-Replicate-the-ISE-Experience-In-VSCode.md

   ```

   > [!NOTE]
-  > The background PowerShell process will still start since that provides IntelliSense, script
+  > The background PowerShell process still starts to provide IntelliSense, script analysis, symbol
-  > analysis, symbol navigation, etc. But the console won't be shown.
+  > navigation, etc., but the console won't be shown.

 - Assume files are PowerShell by default